IBM/protect-webapp-using-runtime-container-security/README.md

 **Change Policy Mode for the Application**

-   At this moment `Policy Mode` is set to `Discover`.
-As all policies have been set now, then we can change the policy mode and test the system.
+   At this moment, `Policy Mode` is set to `Discover`.
+As all the policies have been set now, then we can change the policy mode and test the system.

    Select `Policy` on the left menu and select `Groups`.
 Select the group for the DWVA application as shown below.
 Click on `Switch Mode` and select `Monitor`.
 The `Monitor` mode will generate warning alerts for all the attacks.

   ![switchmode](./images/switch_mode.png)

-  If you change to `Protect`, then as soon as any request which triggers the security event is detected and it will be blocked.
-This event will be recorded with Deny action.
+  If you change to `Protect`, then if any request which triggers the security event is detected, it will be blocked and the event will be recorded with Deny action.

 ### 5. Trigger Security Events and Analyze the Alerts